tgiannini4/COMP150SP2024ProjectOne/project_code/src/README.md

 # How to play the game:
 Welcome to Battle of the Bands RPG!!
-This is an exciting role-playing game where you take on the role of a musician competing in epic battles against other bands to claim the title of the ultimate rock stars.
-Create your band, explore different venues, and battle other bands!
-Get ready to rock and roll as you embark on a journey filled with music, competition, and fame!
+Battle of the Bands RPG is an interactive text-based game where you step into the shoes of a band manager aiming to lead your band to victory in a fierce Battle of the Bands competition.
+With strategic decision-making and a keen eye for talent, you'll form a band, choose a band name, select band members, and compete against rival bands for fame and glory.

 To play the game, follow these steps: (might need to change)